egordm/boosters/docs/rfcs/0017-feature-bundling.md

 ### Current Problem

-The Adult benchmark dataset has 14 original categorical features that become 105 one-hot encoded features. booste-rs currently:
+The Adult benchmark dataset has 14 original categorical features that become 105 one-hot encoded features. boosters currently:

 1. Treats each one-hot column as an independent feature
 2. Applies quantile binning (expensive for binary features)